panphora/hyperclay-local/docs/WINDOWS_BUILD.md

 - Clean previous Windows builds
 - Build the React app (Webpack)
 - Compile Tailwind CSS
-- Package the Electron app for Windows x64
+- Package the Electron app for Windows x64 (unsigned)
-- **Automatically sign** all executables with Azure Trusted Signing
+- **Sign the installer** with AzureSignTool and Azure Trusted Signing
-- Create NSIS installer
+- Create signed NSIS installer

-**Note:** The `npm run build-windows` script automatically loads environment variables from `.env` and passes them to electron-builder.
-This solves the issue where electron-builder's Azure signing couldn't find the credentials.
+**Note:** The build script uses AzureSignTool instead of electron-builder's built-in Azure signing due to crashes in Microsoft's SignTool.exe.
+AzureSignTool is more reliable and is automatically called after the build completes.

 ## Output